Skip to content

 Troubleshooting

-• Check secondaryTerminal.shell setting points to valid shell
+• Check secondaryTerminal.shell points to a valid shell in your PATH

 • Ensure secondaryTerminal.enableCliAgentIntegration is true